apache/incubator-ponymail-site/source/markdown/about.md

-# About Pony Mail and its Contributors
+# About The Apache Pony Mail Project and its Contributors

+### Pony Mail - Mail Archiving, Ponified!

+Apache Pony Mail (Incubating) is a new web-based mailing list archive with both strong searching and browsing features, and includes the ability to reply within a thread from your web browser.
+It is currently deployed to provide an archive for all Apache Software Foundation mailing lists.

 ### Background
 Pony Mail began as a response to two things; the lack of diversity in